coderefinery/manuals/local-breakout-rooms.md

 - If you have a broad audience, you may want to make your own registration form, completely separated from ours.
 That may help with reservations and catering if any.
-- Please have everyone to register in our form anyway to help us in reporting our impact.
+- Please let us know the total registrations and attendance, or have everyone to register in our form in addition to yours.
+This help us in reporting our impact and secure support.
 - You may (but don't have to) create **teams**, where you have one team leader for 5-6 learners.
 The team leader guides the team and supports collaboration and community - and lets us scale